 If you have configured a Security Provider with Wyn, you don't need to add and assign users manually.
 Wyn automatically recognizes them as a Wyn Server user and a member of their established user group.

 Considering users in different groups may need access to the same documents, assign them to multiple roles when necessary.
-Wyn allows documents sharing among users in the same role only.
+Wyn allows document sharing among users in the same role only.

 For example, a DBA creates data sources and datasets.
 Their roles should include those of the workers who need access to these resources.